comagic/flutter_pjsip/README.md

 melos check-all
 ```

-Alternatively, you can run static analysis and tests for a all packages:
+Alternatively, you can run static analysis and tests for all packages:

 ```bash
 # Static analysis: